-- Pending Authorizations Agency PCard Administrators can view pending charges to identify fraudulent transactions on Cardholder accounts before they post to the account.
-This eliminates having to complete U.S. Bank's Fraud Verification Paperwork. - Declined Transaction Reports (DTR) Agency Administrators may also run DTRs to identify attempted unauthorized transactions.
+- Pending Authorizations- Agency PCard Coordinators can view pending charges to identify fraudulent transactions on Cardholder accounts before they post to the account.
+This eliminates having to complete U.S. Bank's Fraud Verification Paperwork. - Declined Transactions Report (DTR)- Agency Administrators may also run DTRs to identify attempted unauthorized transactions.

-If fraudulent or unauthorized activity is detected, refer to the Fraud Checklist for next steps.
+If fraudulent or unauthorized activity is detected, cardholders should call US Bank and contact their PCard Coordinator for assistance.

-In addition, Cardholders (or PCard Administrators) can enroll in U.S. Bank's Fraud Alert program to receive automatic notifications of suspicious activity by email or text (State-issued accounts and equipment only).
-(See Fraud, Lost and Stolen Cards)
+In addition, Cardholders, or PCard Coordinators, can enroll in U.S. Bank's Fraud Alert Program to receive automatic notifications of suspicious activity by email or text (State-issued accounts and equipment only).
+(See Fraud, Lost, and Stolen Cards)

-For Access Online User Guides and resources, visit the PCard Training web-page.
+For Access Online User Guides and Resources, visit the PCard Training web-page.